IBM/blockchainbean/README.md

  ![packageFile](/docs/gitClone.gif)

 Now we need to clone the repo we have just created.
-Click on the github button in the middle, which will take you to your new GitHub repo.
+Click on the Github button in the middle, which will take you to your new GitHub repo.
 Now, click on the green `clone or download` button on the right side of the page.
 This should give you a URL.
 Save this, you'll need it in the next step.
 Now in your terminal, find a place where you would like to start your project.
 In terminal, execute the following
 ```git clone https://github.com/<yourUsername/projectname>.git```

 Go into your newly cloned repo.
 I called my bsk-horea-2.